Get insider access

 Treble

-The Bose QC45's noise isolation performance is excellent.
+The Bose QC45's noise isolation performance is fantastic.
 Using the 'Quiet' ANC mode, they block out bass-range noise like rumbling engines very effectively, like the previous generation.
-However, the Bose QuietComfort 35 II/QC35 II Wireless 2018 and Bose 700 Headphones Wireless are better at reducing noise in the mid and treble ranges.
-That said, the Q45 can still reduce significant noise, like ambient chatter and the hum of AC units.
-Keep in mind that you can't turn off the ANC but only cycle between 'Quiet', which is ANC on, and 'Aware', which is a talk-through mode that allows you to hear your surroundings without removing your headphones.
+However, the Bose QuietComfort 35 II/QC35 II Wireless 2018 and Bose 700 Headphones Wireless still have a slight edge when it comes to reducing noise in the mid and treble ranges, though the QC45 apply the ANC more evenly.
+That said, the QC45 can still reduce significant noise, like ambient chatter and the hum of AC units.
+You can't turn off the ANC but only cycle between 'Quiet,' which is ANC on, and 'Aware,' which is a talk-through mode that allows you to hear your surroundings without removing your headphones.
 As a result, we tested their passive isolation capabilities with the headphones turned off.

 Users have reported high cabin pressure when using their unit's ANC.
 Cabin pressure refers to the pressure-like feeling inside your ears when the ANC is on and is similar to when a plane ascends and descends, creating a difference in pressure between your inner and outer ear.
 Some users may also describe this feeling as similar to being underwater.
 This sensation is caused by your brain perceiving the lack of low-frequency sound as a pressure difference between the inner and outer ear, which can become uncomfortable.
 The cabin pressure of these headphones is slightly more than normal when their ANC is on, but it won't be an issue for most users unless you're already sensitive to ANC.
 In comparison, other ANC over-ears, like the Apple AirPods Max Wireless, have higher and more noticeable cabin pressure, but it won't be too much of an issue for most users.